Mj7378/Jarvis_V1.0/README.md

 *   **Reactive Interface:** A dynamic and visually stunning HUD built with React and Tailwind CSS that reacts to the AI's state (Idle, Thinking, Speaking).
 *   **Theme Editor:** In-depth settings allow you to customize the entire look and feel:
     *   **Colors:** Change the primary UI color and panel background colors with a color picker or choose from presets.
+    *   **Dynamic Persona:** Switch between the classic, helpful J.A.R.V.I.S. and the witty, sarcastic "Stark Protocol" persona to tailor your conversational experience.
     *   **Theme:** Switch between "Dark" and "Light" modes.
     *   **Visual Effects:** Toggle a background grid, scanline overlay, and a text flicker effect for the perfect sci-fi aesthetic.
 *   **Custom Boot Sequence:** Choose between a holographic boot animation or upload your own video for a personalized system startup.